ballerina-platform/module-ballerinax-java.jdbc/docs/spec/spec.md

 _Owners_: @daneshk @niveathika
 _Reviewers_: @daneshk
 _Created_: 2022/01/14
-_Updated_: 2022/01/25
+_Updated_: 2022/01/26
 _Issue_: [#2290](https://github.com/ballerina-platform/ballerina-standard-library/issues/2290)

 # Introduction

-This is the specification for the JDBC standard library, which provides the functionality that is required to access and manipulate data stored in any type of relational database, which is accessible via the Java Database Connectivity (JDBC) API in the [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+This is the specification for the JDBC standard library, which provides the functionality that is required to access and manipulate data stored in any type of relational database, which is accessible via the Java Database Connectivity (JDBC) API in the [Ballerina programming language](https://ballerina.io/).
+Ballerina is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.

 # Contents